yoU-Jay/ProximityAlert/Setup.md

   > __*Note*__: This setup was tested with _**Raspberry Pi OS (Raspbian)**_ which has Python 3 pre-installed.

 * #### Making the connections
-   An HC-SR04 Ultrasonic Distance Sensor Module is used to sense the presence of a vehicle in its proximity.
+   A HC-SR04 Ultrasonic Distance Sensor Module is used to sense the presence of a vehicle in its proximity.
 Construct the circuit as shown below.

    ![raspberry-pi-hc-sr04-distance-measuring-sensor](https://user-images.githubusercontent.com/59735375/120596889-ec48d500-c461-11eb-96da-7298508035dc.jpg)